michelnagme/udacity-sparkify-churn-prediction-project/README.md

 ## Files descriptions <a name="filesdescriptions"></a>

 * `Sparkify.ipynb` is a jupyter notebook with the analysis and results for this project.
-* `Sparkify.html` is a HTML version of the above notebook.

 ## Libraries <a name="libraries"></a>